Community Engagement Task Force

 Join us as we work together to shape the future of our schools!
 Our Community Engagement Task Force is bringing together staff, parents, and community members to explore solutions for the challenges facing our district, including funding, facilities, and innovative learning opportunities.
 Your voice is essential in this process, and we encourage you to be a part of the conversation.

-To RSVP for our next meeting or to learn more, please contact Emily McKinnon at emily.mckinnon@isd477.org or call 763-389-6184.
+If you have any questions please contact Emily McKinnon at emily.mckinnon@isd477.org or call 763-389-6184.

 Task Force Meetings